RIBA National Award

-RIBA National Awards are part of an awards program operated by the Royal Institute of British Architects, also encompassing the Stirling Prize, the European Award and the International Award.
-The National Awards are given to buildings in the UK which are "recognised as significant contributions to architecture" which are chosen from the buildings to receive an RIBA Regional award.
+RIBA National Awards form part of an awards programme operated by the Royal Institute of British Architects, which also includes the Stirling Prize, the European Award and the International Award.
+The National Awards are given to buildings in the UK "recognised as significant contributions to architecture", selected from those that have received a RIBA Regional Award.

-The shortlist for each year's Stirling Prize is picked from recipients of that year's National Awards.
+The shortlist for each year's Stirling Prize is drawn from that year's National Award recipients.

 Award recipients

 2008

 The following buildings won a National Award in 2008: